konchokdolma/lazy_scripts/README.md

 ### open_eclipse.py

-When you are too lazy each time to create project in eclipse.
+Script to automatically create a java project in eclipse.
-Script creates new project based on the names of the previous ones.
-Shows the example how to use xdotool, python thread function and how to store and check the result from the output of 'top' function.
+Shows the example how to use xdotool to simulate keyboard, example for python threading and how to store and check the result from the output of 'top' command in terminal.